Graduate Studies in English

 - bibliography and research methods

-- an honours essay.
+- an honours essay

-Students who have attended a university which does not have an Honours program in English can qualify by completing an equivalent number and range of courses.
+Students who have attended a university that does not have an Honours program in English can qualify by completing an equivalent number and range of courses.
 Students who come very close to Honours equivalency may be admitted with the provision that they complete a small number of undergraduate courses concurrently with their graduate program.

 Students who fall significantly short of Honours equivalency are encouraged not to apply until they have upgraded their qualifications.
 These students are invited to consult with the graduate coordinator of the department about ways in which this upgrading can be done.